Plínio Salgado: Integralism

 In 1930, Salgado supported the presidential candidacy of Júlio Prestes against Getúlio Vargas.
 At that time, during a trip to Europe, he became impressed with Benito Mussolini's Fascist movement in Italy.
-After his return to Brazil, on October 4, 1930, a day after the beginning of the 1930 Revolution which deposed President Washington Luís, Salgado wrote two articles in Correio Paulistano defending Luís's administration.
+After his return to Brazil, on October 4, 1930, a day after the beginning of the Revolution of 1930 which deposed President Washington Luís, Salgado wrote two articles in Correio Paulistano defending Luís's administration.
 Nevertheless, with the victory of the revolutionaries, he began to support the Vargas regime.

 In the newspaper A Razão, founded by Alfredo Egidio de Souza Aranha, Salgado developed an intense campaign against the constitutionalization of Brazil.
 As such, he drew the ire of anti-dictatorship activists, who burned down the newspaper's office just before the outbreak of the Constitutionalist Revolution.

 At the height of the Vargas dictatorship, Salgado created the Society for Political Studies, which gathered together intellectuals sympathetic to Fascism.
 Months later, he released the October Manifesto, which provided the guidelines of a new political party, the Brazilian Integralist Action.

-Salgado adapted virtually all Fascist symbols and forms of organization, such as a paramilitary organization with green-shirted uniformed ranks, highly regimented street demonstrations, and aggressive rhetoric, although he publicly rejected racism.
+Salgado adapted virtually all fascist symbols and forms of organization, such as a paramilitary organization with green-shirted uniformed ranks, highly regimented street demonstrations, and aggressive rhetoric, although he publicly rejected racism.
 The movement was directly financed, in part, by the Italian embassy.
 The Roman salute was accompanied by the screaming of the Tupi word Anauê, which means "you are my brother," while the Greek letter sigma (Σ) served as the movement's official symbol.
 Even though Salgado himself was never an anti-Semite, many of the party members adopted anti-semitic views.

 Integralist Action drew its support from lower middle class Italian immigrants, a large part of the Portuguese community, lower middle class Brazilians, and military officers, especially in the Navy.
 As the party grew, Vargas turned to Integralism as his only mobilized base of support on the right wing, which was elated by his Fascist-style crackdown against the Brazilian left.
 In 1934, Salgado's movement targeted the Communist Party, then under the leadership of Luís Carlos Prestes, as an underground party, mobilizing a conservative support base to engage in street brawls and urban terrorism.